-Before you can merge videos, you need to add them to the Camtasia project you created.
-When the project opens, choose File > Import > Media, then select the videos you want to merge.
-Camtasia adds the videos to the media bin and they’re ready to be used in your project..
+With your new project open, choose File > Import > Media, then select the videos you want to merge.
+Camtasia will add the videos to the media bin and they will be ready to be used in your project.

 Step 3.
-Add Videos to the Timeline
+Add videos to the timeline

-To merge videos together, you must first add them to the timeline in the order you want them to appear.
+To merge videos together, you must add them to the timeline in the order you want them to appear.
 To add videos to the timeline, click and drag them from the media bin to the timeline.
 To reorder your videos on the timeline, click and drag them to the desired location.

 Step 4.
-Save Your Video
+Save your video

 Once you’ve added your videos to the timeline and they are arranged in the desired order, export your video by clicking on the green share button.